News / Analysis

 The Yen added a third per cent overnight as the nation’s trade A trade balance that is positive as a result of income (exports on the national level) being greater... grew to ¥872.9 bn; and the Aussies is flat following this morning’s report of a displeasing 0.1% increase in wage prices for Q3.

 Meanwhile, Reuters reports that, despite international pressure to the contrary, German exports to China during the 1st 3 quarters of the year rose to 8% of the total and imports to 11%.

 European benchmarks straddled the 0 level yesterday, the FTSE starring with a 0.87% loss.

-The Euro is managing to maintain some upward momentum, despite a Reuters poll placing the zone in the midst of a double-dip recession, after Italy’s Trade Surplus yesterday swelled to €5.849 bn; but the Pound is also gaining traction thanks to surprisingly good Consumer & Producer Inflation, as well as Retail Trade data for October.
+The Euro is managing to maintain some upward The strength of a trend.
+Its corollary is the pace at which the value of an asset changes., despite a Reuters poll placing the zone in the midst of a double-dip recession, after Italy’s Trade Surplus yesterday swelled to €5.849 bn; but the Pound is also gaining traction thanks to surprisingly good Consumer & Producer The rise in prices for goods and services, resulting in the deterioration of a currency’s purchasi..., as well as Retail Trade data for October.

 BoE Deputy Governor Ramsden yesterday said his bank would implement any measures required to maintain its target 2% inflation rate.

 US indices quelled their rise yesterday, the Dow losing 0.56%, except the Russel, which gained another 0.29% on Fed Head Powell’s speech yesterday pushing for an extension of emergency credit programmes.